hclpandv/Thailand-Travel-Itinerary/thailand_restaurants_in_focus.md

 ### Sukhumvit, Bangkok

-Foodland supermarket on Sukhumvit Soi 5 has everything you'd expect to find in a supermarket at reasonable prices -- and best of all, it's open 24 hours a day.(150 Meters from BTS Nana, opposite Amari Boulevard)
+Foodland supermarket on Sukhumvit Soi 5 has everything you'd expect to find in a supermarket at reasonable prices and best of all, it's open 24 hours a day (150 Meters from BTS Nana, opposite Amari Boulevard)

 Indulge Fusion Food & Cocktail Bar (400 Meters from BTS Nana)